 The judicial branch is responsible for interpreting the laws enacted by Congress.

-Judges may interpret a law or statute by considering at the intent or goal of the legislature that created and passed the law.
-These applications of independent interpretation along with the rest of the judge’s decision are what make up the Common Law, also known as judge made law.
-Judges also use these past cases and the rules of law established in them, called precedent, to decide issues in the cases that they hear.
+Judges may interpret a law or statute by considering the intent or goal of the legislature that created and passed the law.
+These interpretations and other judicial decisions are called Common Law or judge made law.
+Common law is usually found in documents called Opinions.
+Judges use Opinions and the rules of law established in them, called precedent, to decide the present issues in the cases they hear.

-The federal district courts are the courts where federal cases are first filed.
+The federal district courts are the courts where federal cases are filed first.
 There are 94 federal judicial districts.
 The Districts are organized into 13 circuits: 11 regional Circuits, the D.C.
 Circuit, and the Federal Circuit.
-Each Circuit has a U.S. Court of Appeals to hear appeals from the District Courts located within its circuit.
+Each Circuit has a U.S. Court of Appeals to hear appeals from the District Courts located within their circuit.

 - Search case opinions for United States District Court for the District Maryland.